 Miller begins with his own idiosyncratic definitions of common terms that facilitate the mixing of them in order to make the otherwise arguably indefensible arguments.
 His operational definitions of "Christian" and "Christianity" are far from biblical (cf. Luke 9:23; John 14:6, 15, 21, 23-24), but rather reflect a worldly cultural identification.
-This allows him to agree with Frederick Douglass that the United States is "overwhelmingly populated by Christians" and that Christians were responsible for the existence of slavery and for "sustaining slavery and segregation" - not some Christians or a few Christians.
+This allows him to agree with Frederick Douglass that the United States is "overwhelmingly populated by Christians" and that Christians were responsible for the existence of slavery and for "sustaining slavery and segregation" - not some Christians or a few Christians or nominal Christians or Christians by the world's definition, but, simply, Christians.
 There are few qualifying descriptors in this book.
 Central to his argument is a definition of "evangelical" that is explicitly not religious or theological, but "cultural, tribal, and political (13)."
 He then says that "White evangelical" and "conservative White Christian" are synonymous terms (13) and calls this cultural political group "Christians" throughout the book (cf. Matt 7:21-23).